 The residents of the EU and EEA can work in Norway without a work visa.
-They don’t need a work permit either.
+They don’t need a work permit, either.
 However, they have to inform the local police of their presence.
 It is true when they want to stay for up to three months.
-In case they intend to stay longer, they have to apply for a residence permit or work permit.
+In case they intend to stay longer than 90 days, they have to apply for a residence permit or work permit.

 Can EU citizens move to Norway without a Job?

 Providing that you are from the EU or EEA and don’t have a job offer, you can still move to Norway.
 You could move as a job seeker.
 You have permission to look for a job for six months.
-If you found the one you can continue staying.
-If not, you have to leave Norway for a short time and return.
+If you do not find a job, you have to leave Norway for a short time and return.

 The non-EU countries need a work visa and work permit to work in Norway.
 Non-EU nationals must have a job offer to apply for a Norway work visa.